 There are other reasons not to prioritise global health and poverty that we do not find very persuasive.
 For example, some people think that foreign aid makes no difference, but we disagree: foreign aid has had a massively positive effect historically and there are well-studied interventions that make a measurable difference in peoples' lives.

 Other myths include thinking that "charity begins at home" or that "aid makes low-income countries dependent on handouts."
-You can read more about these myths on our myths and misconceptions page.
+You can read more about these myths on our page that addresses common concerns about donating to charity.

 We recommend GiveWell's top charities, which have strong evidence indicating that their interventions are some of the most effective ways you can help improve people's economic conditions.